AmbiqAI/soundkit/docs/tasks/se_docs/train.md

 | `frame_size` | Window size in samples |
 | `hop_size` | Hop length in samples |
 | `fft_size` | FFT length used for STFT |

-These settings must match those used during TFRecord generation.

 ---